ellenfel/DSP-From-Ground-Up/Convolution/README.md

 It's going to be rather difficult to detect a peak in the signal course since you've caught so much noise and there is multiple local peaks in each cycle.
 So a detection like algorithm would have work faster if the signal goes through the running-sum algorithm before processing

 ### output file and gnuplot
-Almost exact same steps apply in this algorithm as well. just add the lines that given for convolution to end of your html file for producing the graph you wont need the lines of
+Almost exact same steps apply in this algorithm as well.
+So if html file wont produce a graph just add the lines that given for the same issue in convolution graph to end of your html file. <br />
+While producing an html file in Gnuplot you wont need the lines of
 ```
 multiplot> set origin 0.5,0.5
 multiplot> plot 'impulse_response.dat' with lines lc rgb 'red'